How high is high enough — How well should my teacher have done on the test?

 Finally there’s critical reasoning, the MCAT’s peculiar spin on reading comprehension.
 MCAT critical reasoning absolutely is a separate species from all other test sections and types, even those such as LSAT reading comprehension that are facially quite similar.
 I used to train teachers in this subject too, and I found that while LSAT teachers almost always made the jump to MCAT critical reasoning successfully, it wasn’t always easy because the tests are looking for different things and the proper approaches are therefore different.
 I would insist, if I were choosing a teacher or tutor in this subject, on someone who had scored high — at least 90th percentile for sure, and I’d really like 93rd, which is a 129 on the new test — on that section of the MCAT.
 (MCAT critical reasoning is its own section with its own score, so this is knowable.)

 The GRE is divided into two sections, quantitative (math) and verbal, plus a writing section that most grad schools don’t care much about (though some do; be sure you know about the programs to which you’re applying).
 If you’re planning on working on only one of these, perhaps because your program cares only about the verbal (which is true for many humanities grad programs) or perhaps because you’re already nailing one section (usually the math) just fine but need work on the other, then you care only about how well your prospective tutor has done in that area.
-In practice, however, many students care about and therefore should think about both,
+In practice, however, many students care about and therefore should think about both.

-In each case I think it’s sort of like LSAT in that you should expect something like a 95th percentile score (about a 165) from your teacher.
+In each case I think it’s sort of like LSAT in that you should expect something like a 95th percentile score (about a 165 on the GRE) from your teacher.
 In the case of verbal this is because anything less means the teacher doesn’t really get the GRE, which has its own idiosyncrasies; in the case of math it’s because while the math on the GRE intimidates non-math people it’s pretty straightforward for a genuinely math-oriented person, so failing to score 95th percentile (which is a 168, pretty close to a perfect 170) suggests that the teacher isn’t very solid in math and may have trouble explaining the more difficult concepts if you have don’t understand the explanation the first time through.
 I can see fudging on this one a bit, but frankly there are a lot of teachers out there who can score 170 on the math side, so I don’t see why a student should have to settle.
 (Note that the GRE verbal section is notoriously difficult to get a perfect score on, because of all the vocabulary words one has to know, so scores higher than 165 aren’t really much better in terms of what’s necessary to teach well.)

-The GMAT is a similar test to the GRE, and my advice for it is similar.
+The GMAT is a similar test to the GRE and my advice for it is similar too.
 GMAT scores are usually reported as a single number, and I’d advise looking for a 95th percentile total, which is in the 720 or 730 range.
 It’s better if you can get a breakdown into math and verbal but that’s not usually available; make sure your teacher isn’t much weaker at one part or the other unless you’re not looking for help in the area of weakness.

 That’s a lot of talk about the graduate admissions exams; what about the SAT and ACT?
 This is an easier problem, simply because there are so many SAT and ACT tutors out there.
 While it probably isn’t necessary that your tutor have scored super high, there simply isn’t any reason to settle for someone who can’t score almost perfectly on it, which any highly experienced, smart tutor should be able to do.